Delici0u-s/cmd-Scripts/README.md

 > **!NOTE!** I dont know why but my antivirus sometimes flagges the compiled version of cr.
 Please look at the code and compile it yourself too, as far as i know it shouldn't be malicious.
 >   * Edit: I now know why, because of changing the current "location".
 Will be updated, once implemented in cpp (currently learning)

+### WILL GET CLEANED UP IN A WHILE.
+Reliable: lsd and mbv.
+The rest needs to be revised

 ### How to use the scripts
 >Download them via got clone or downloading via git as zip, or any other way you want.
 >Put these files in a directory that is in your PATH environment, or add that folder to your PATH environment.